sbperceptron/PY-CUDA/README.md

 7. Max dimension size of a thread block (x,y,z): (1024, 1024, 64)
 8. Max dimension size of a grid size    (x,y,z): (2147483647, 65535, 65535)

+Given the heterogeneous nature of the cuda programming model, a typical sequence of operations for a cuda c program is
+1. Declare and allocate host and device memory.
+2. initialize host data.
+3. transfer data from the host to device
+4. excecute one or more kernels.
+5. transfer results from the device to the host.

+saxpy single precision a*x plus y it is a good hello world example for parallel computaion

+the function saxpy is the function that runs in parallel on gpu and the main function is the host code

+refer to saxpy.cu for detailed explaination of the working

+# compiling a cuda c file
+*nvcc -o saxpy saxpy.cu*

 # For quick overview of how the cuda parallel processing works refer  to the saxpy.cu file in cuda-c